 Solomon, born on March 30, 1928 in the Bronx, is mainly famous for having inspired the poem “Howl”, rather than for any achievements of his own.
-He and Ginsberg met in a waiting room at a psychiatric hospital where Ginsberg was visiting his mother.
+He and Allen Ginsberg met in a waiting room at a psychiatric hospital where Ginsberg was visiting his mother.
 Solomon was a regular there.
-Despite his mental problems he had a hyperactive intelligence, and was able to instruct Ginsberg (not exactly a dummy himself) on many literary points, despite the fact that Ginsberg was two years older.
+Ginsberg and Solomon quickly bonded once they discovered a shared love of Russian literature.
+Despite Solomon’s mental problems, he had a hyperactive intelligence, and was able to instruct Ginsberg (not exactly a dummy himself) on many literary points, despite the fact that Ginsberg was two years older.

 Solomon was never a writer himself, although readers of “Howl” often assumed he was.
 Later in life he gave in and fulfilled the expectation by writing two book of elliptical, erudite and quaintly psychotic short essays, “Mishap, Perhaps” in 1966 and “More Mishaps” in 1968.
 His “Emergency Messages,” more in the same vein, was published in 1989.

-It’s interesting that Kerouac, Burroughs and Ginsberg each traveled with a “doppelganger" -- a mirror image sidekick with less literary training but more “authenticity”.
+It’s interesting that Kerouac, Burroughs and Ginsberg each traveled with a “doppelganger” — a mirror image sidekick with less literary training but more “authenticity”.
 Kerouac had the free-spirited charismatic Neal Cassady and Burroughs had the street smart true junkie Herbert Huncke.
-Ginsberg, who seemed to always inspire to the state of insanity, had Carl Solomon.
+Ginsberg, who seemed to always aspire to the state of insanity, had Carl Solomon.